elqal3awii/WebSecurity-Academy-with-Rust/OS command injection/Blind OS command injection with out-of-band interaction/README.md

 ⟪#⟫ Injection parameter: name
 ⦗1⦘ Fetching the feedback page..
 OK
 ⦗2⦘ Extracting csrf token and session cookie..
 OK
-⦗3⦘ Injecting payload to issue a DNS lookup to burp ollaborator..
+⦗3⦘ Injecting payload to issue a DNS lookup to burp collaborator..
 OK 🗹 Check your burp collaborator for the DNS lookup
 🗹 Check your browser, it should be marked now as solved
 ```